bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_STYLESETCHANGEABLE <http://www.scintilla.org/ScintillaDoc.html#SCI_STYLESETCHANGEABLE>`_

-.. method:: editor.autoCShow(lenEntered, itemList)
+.. method:: editor.autoCShow(lengthEntered, itemList)

    Display a auto-completion list.
-   The lenEntered parameter indicates how many characters before the caret should be used to provide context.
+   The lengthEntered parameter indicates how many characters before the caret should be used to provide context.

    See Scintilla documentation for `SCI_AUTOCSHOW <http://www.scintilla.org/ScintillaDoc.html#SCI_AUTOCSHOW>`_